 Thankfully we’re just talking about sports.
 Still, there is something to be said for the great influence leagues like the NBA have.
 Influence that is facilitated by the owners yet is ultimately delivered by the players.

-Topics: Derek Fisher
+Tags: Derek Fisher